Hui-S/forBkerndev/README.md

 ## Toolset
 This program is built on Ubuntu 16.04 LTS 32bit, with GCC 5.4.0, nasm 2.11.08 and GNU ld 2.26.1.
 Kernel runs on [Bochs](http://bochs.sourceforge.net/)  2.6.9.</br></br></br></br></br>
 ## Create a grub-based bootable hard-drive image
 **This part is basically a copy of [GRUB - OSDev Wiki](http://wiki.osdev.org/GRUB), with a little difference.
-You can visit the page and simply skip this section, if you wish to get more understanding about GRUB or make a bootable floppy image for instance.
-If you want to start your kernel running quickly, follow the shell commands below.**
+You can visit the original page and simply skip this section, if you wish to get more understanding about GRUB or make a bootable floppy image for instance.
+Or, if you just want to get your kernel run as soon as possible, follow the shell commands below.**

 ### 1. Create a new disk image
 Create new disk image file